Electric car road tax explained

 Will electric-car owners have to pay road tax in the future?

 To make up for the shortfall in the future, several proposals have already been made.
-One is to introduce road pricing, where vehicles will be charged for the miles they drive.
+One is to introduce road pricing, where drivers will be charged for the miles they cover.
 As cars become more connected, where they're able to communicate with one other and roadside infrastructure, one of the ideas that has been mooted by think tanks is to charge owners a fee for each mile driven.
-Although the Government has taken no official stance on this yet, it has said it’s investigating alternatives for fuel duty in the future.
+Although the Government has taken no official stance on this yet, it has said that it’s investigating alternatives for fuel duty in the future.